Bandit-warfare Badge: Background

 Especially on the Eastern Front, the terms "partisan" and "bandit" were applied by the Nazi security apparatus to Jews, communists, Soviet state officials, Red Army stragglers, and any other persons deemed to pose a security risk.
-Rear-area security operations against armed irregular fighters ("pacification actions") were often indistinguishable from massacres of civilians, accompanied by burning down villages, destroying crops, stealing livestock, deporting able-bodied population for slave labour to Germany and leaving parent-less children on their own.
+Rear-area security operations against armed irregular fighters ("pacification actions") were often indistinguishable from massacres of civilians, accompanied by burning down villages, destroying crops, stealing livestock, deporting able-bodied population for slave labour to Germany, and leaving abandoned orphans.

 Description

 All versions of the badge feature a skull and crossed bones at the base, with a laurel wreath of oak leaves around the sides and a sword in the center.
 The sword's handle has the "sun-wheel" swastika, with the blade plunged into a Hydra whose five heads represent the "partisans".
 The second version of the badge had larger oak leaves in the wreath and a larger "sun-wheel" swastika.
 Historian Philip W. Blood notes the similarities between the symbol of the occultist Thule Society, with a sword and a swastika, and the design of the badge.
-He suggests that Himmler and Erich von dem Bach-Zalewski "had sealed [...]
+He suggests that Himmler and Erich von dem Bach-Zelewski "had sealed [...]
 Germanic mythology into a medal for Lebensraum".

 The badge existed in three grades: